Getting started with Terraform

 Apply the configuration

-command provisions the cloud resources.
+The apply command provisions the cloud resources.

 terraform apply